Lawful reason to use your personal information

 - To prevent, deter, and if necessary, investigate unauthorised physical access, including unauthorised access to secure premises and protected rooms, IT infrastructure, or operational information

-- To prevent, detect and investigate theft of equipment or assets owned by Healthshare, visitors or staff or threats to the safety of personnel working at the office (e.g. fire, physical assault).
+- To prevent, detect and investigate theft of equipment or assets owned by Healthshare, visitors or staff or threats to the safety of personnel working at the office (e.g., fire, physical assault).

 The CCTV system is not used for any other purpose, such as to monitor the work of employees or their attendance.
-It is important to notice that the location and positioning of the video-cameras are such that they are not intended to cover the surrounding public space; the cameras are aimed to give a general overview of what`s happening in certain places but not to recognize persons.
+It is important to notice that the location and positioning of the video-cameras are such that they are not intended to cover the surrounding public space; the cameras are aimed to give a general overview of what`s happening in certain places but not to recognise persons.

 The system is also not used as an investigative tool or to obtain evidence in internal investigations or disciplinary procedures unless a security incident is involved.
 (In exceptional circumstances, the data may be transferred to investigatory bodies in the framework of a formal disciplinary or criminal investigation).
 The CCTV cameras are installed at the entrances, placed and focused in a way that only people who want to access the site or the annexed facilities including parking areas property are filmed.